What is the Social Communication Interaction & Learning (SCIL) Team?

 Contact: email@example.com – Team Lead SEMH

-The Social, Emotional and Mental Health team is a traded service which provides specialist support and advice for schools and settings to increase their capacity in meeting the needs of children and young people presenting with SEMH needs.
+The Social, Emotional and Mental Health team provides specialist support and advice for schools and settings to increase their capacity in meeting the needs of children and young people presenting with SEMH needs.
 The service also provides training on a variety of topics to support the inclusion of children and young people presenting with SEMH needs.

 Early Years Team